drupal-deconstructed/drupal-7-deconstructed/module.md

 We'll describe that case first, and after you understand the function talk about how it differs when an array is passed.

+Assuming that we don't already have the functions cached, we build the hook name from the type and the string "_alter" (e.g., "form_alter").

 ###Intercepting hooks